-"Stew, I have been doing 500 pushups and situps along with 100+ pullups everyday for the past few months.
-I saw some great increases but now my increases have stopped and starting to turn into decreases on some days I test.
+"Stew, I have been doing 500 push-ups and sit-ups, along with 100+ pull-ups every day for the past few months.
+I saw some great increases, but now my increases have stopped and are starting to turn into decreases on some days I test.
 What is going on?
-I thought it was OK to do calisthenics everyday?”
+I thought it was OK to do calisthenics every day?"

-1st Upper body Workout of the week: (Monday) — Sub max effort reps so DO NOT fail at any sets.
-If you think you are going to fail, stop 1-2 reps before that failure feeling.
-You can still do several sets and get a pretty high volume of reps, and failing each time is up to you as it is not necessary every set.
+First upper-body workout of the week (Monday): Sub-max effort reps so do not fail at any sets.
+If you think you are going to fail, stop 1-2 reps before that feeling of failure.
+You still can do several sets and get a pretty high volume of reps, and failing each time is up to you as it is not necessary every set.
 I like a Super Set Circuit for this type of workout.
-For instance do several sets 10-15 sets of 5-10 pullups/dips and 10-20 pushups per set.
-Rest a minute with a water break/light stretch or active rest with a set of abs of your choice.
+For instance, do 10-15 sets of 5-10 pullups/dips and 10-20 pushups per set.
+Rest a minute with a water break/light stretch or active rest, with a set of abs of your choice.

-2nd Upper body Workout of the week: (Wed) — Pyramid Workout - This workout has a warmup, max out (1 set), and a cool down built in and works really well of building and maintaining a foundation of PT fitness for testing or training purposes.
+Second upper-body workout of the week (Wednesday): Pyramid workout.
+This workout has a warmup, max out (one set) and a cooldown built in.
+It works really well at building and maintaining a foundation of PT fitness for testing or training purposes.
 See the Pyramid Workout.

-So for more information about the three heavy weights of calisthenics (Pullups, Pushups, Dips) check out why it is important to learn about recovery as these exercises do work you harder than you think:
+So for more information about the three heavy weights of calisthenics (pull-ups, push-ups, dips), check out why it is important to learn about recovery as these exercises work you harder than you think.

-Pullups will work the grip, back, biceps just as pulldowns, bent over rows, and bicep curls will.
-Pullups are equivalent to nearly 100% of your body weight on your back / bicep muscles and all of your bodyweight on your grip muscles.
+Pull-ups will work the grip, back and biceps, just as pulldowns, bent-over rows and biceps curls will.
+Pull-ups are equivalent to nearly 100% of your body weight on your back and biceps muscles -- and all of your body weight on your grip muscles.

-Dips are the same tough heavy weight exercise as pullups but focus the muscle groups of the chest, shoulders, and triceps at nearly 100% of your body weight.
-This is very similar to doing bodyweight bench press or even military press as far as muscle stresses.
-These exercises are considered the heavy lifting exercises of the calisthenics and require rest for recovery.
+Dips are the same tough heavy-weight exercise as pull-ups but focus the muscle groups of the chest, shoulders and triceps at nearly 100% of your body weight.
+This is very similar to doing body-weight bench presses or even military presses as far as muscle stresses.
+These exercises are considered the heavy lifting exercises of the calisthenics world and require rest for recovery.

-But here is the difference — these programs only last 10 days of daily pushups or pullups.
-Then you rest three days and you test on day 14.
-Your maxes usually increase by 50–100% depending on what you started with on day 1.
-I only recommend these two programs 1–2 times a year as people who have tried it back to back to back were disappointed with results of anytime longer than 10 days.
+But here is the difference: These programs only last 10 days of daily push-ups or pull-ups.
+Then you rest three days, and you test on day 14.
+Your maxes usually increase by 50%-100% depending on what you started with on day 1.
+I only recommend these two programs one or two times a year; people who have tried it back to back to back were disappointed with results of any time longer than 10 days.